 At this point in time Seattle is definitely the espresso capital of the United States and probably the latte capital of the world, although the entire Pacific Coast is quickly catching up.
 In Seattle there is an espresso stand or cart on every corner, and if you're not near a corner you can get an espresso at any decent grocery store, hairdressing salon, or auto parts dealer.
 There are several drive-through espresso stands around town, and most movie theaters have espresso counters.

 Why Seattle has been the espresso center of the universe for the past few years is debatable.
 It could be related to the fact that there seems to be one Italian restaurant for every two persons.
 An acquaintance of ours who's lived here for a long time believes that Seattleites are unanimously addicted to caffeine because the sky is gray for much of the year, and this causes their metabolisms to slow down.
 Therefore, drinking lots of espresso is the only way they can keep their blood pressures and adrenaline levels up to normal.
 Getting a good espresso, cappuccino, or latte can be difficult when you are looking for something specific.
 These drinks take a bit of time and love to make.
-As part of their daily life people don't have the time to run back to their apartments to make a coffee drink.
 When one thinks about how many people drink coffee, one can begin to understand why there are so many espresso carts, shops, and bars in Seattle.
 The challenge is finding the best place to go.